 - Application deadline: August 28, 2017

-- Interim decisions / invitations to funding board go out: September 15, 2017 (we will let you know if you are invited to present to the funding board)
+- Interim decisions / invitations to mock funding board go out: September 15, 2017 (we will let you know if you are invited to the mock funding board)

 - Under $5K application dates (including extending teams not applying for more money)

 - Application deadline: September 29, 2017

 - Decisions go out: October 20, 2017